 Kyle was born and raised in Sterling, Kansas.
 He and his wife Elizabeth have lived in Topeka for over 20 years.
 Kyle enjoys working with young people in his job as a Public School Administrator at Washburn High School.
-He spends time reading and listening to pretty much anything by Ravi Zacharias.
 Kyle and Elizabeth have four children.

 Matt is married to his college sweetheart, Jennifer.
 They have two children.
 Matt works at Advisors Excel as a Radio producer.
 When he has downtime, you can find him building something in his garage or mashing buttons on an xbox controller.

 Kevin and his wife Debbie have two adult children and three grandchildren.
 Kevin has worked for USDA Rural Development for over 40 years.
 He grew up in a Methodist church.
 But wasn't converted until he was a freshman at Fort Hays State University.
 Before graduation he joined the Reformed Presbyterian Church.

 "The Topeka Reformed Presbyterian church is a blessing to our family.
 The preaching is biblical.
 The fellowship is encouraging and nurturing." - Kevin

 David served in the US Air Force for 20 years as a Biomedical Equipment Technician.
 Married to Danette, they have four adult children.
 David works at the VA Medical Center in the Engineering Department.
 He spends his free time with his family.

 A professor in the Department of Biology at Washburn University.
 He and his lovely wife have two growing boys.
 When relaxing, Andrew loves to read books about listen to classical music.